 Whatever you may later name your business, Manager initially assumes it is called Brilliant Industries.
 (It has to be named something, because Manager doesn’t show things that are not there.
 So if everything were blank, it would be difficult to set up your business.)

 Brilliant Industries’ default chart of accounts illustrates some key concepts.
 The Balance Sheet side includes three groups or categories in boldface type: Assets, Liabilities, and Equity.
-The Edit buttons for these groups are greyed out, because they cannot be edited.
-(If you read the Guide linked to above, you know that all balance sheet accounts must fall into one of these three groups.)
+Only the Equity group has an Edit button.
+It can be renamed (to accommodate needs of non-profit organizations.
+The other two cannot be edited.
+(If you read the Guide linked to above, you know that all balance sheet accounts must fall into one of these three groups, whatever they are called.)

 It also includes one account, Retained earnings within the Equity group.
 Retained earnings is an example of an automatically generated account.
 Every business needs this account.
 So while you can Edit it by renaming it or assigning it to another group, you cannot delete it.
 But more about that later.